 Please contact the Special Collections & Archives with any questions at firstname.lastname@example.org.

 - ABD graduate student or post-doctoral or holding a Ph.D. (or equivalent) at the time of application

-- award must be used within 18 months of award, unless special arrangements have been made.
+- The award must be used within 18 months of receiving unless special arrangements have been made.

-- recipients will be asked to provide Goucher College Library a summary report on the progress of their research, what materials they consulted, and any plans to use the research.
+- The recipients will be asked to provide Goucher College Library a summary report on the progress of their research, what materials they consulted, and plans to use the research.